-We do not assume all students will take summer classes, which is why some students will not see aid for the summer quarter listed on their aid offer.
+We do not assume all students will take summer classes, which is why you will not see aid for the summer semester listed on your aid offer.
 Direct loan availability is limited to your remaining eligibility from the current academic year.
-If interested in financial aid for the summer and you don't see summer aid listed on your offer, you'll need to complete a separate application through MyDU in the spring.
+If interested in financial aid for the summer, you'll need to complete a separate application in MyDU in the spring.